(Angel's Landing, Zion Canyon; Grand

 My professional life revolves around

-scientists.
-My goals as a scientist and professor are to
+earth/geo- scientists.
+My goals as a scientist and

-explore and investigate the landscapes of our planet with
+professor are to explore and investigate the landscapes of

-an inquisitive eye aimed at understanding process, form,
+our planet with an inquisitive eye aimed at understanding

-and rates of change on the earth's surface.
-Understanding
+process, form, and rates of change on the earth's surface.

-anthropogenic factors is crucial to this endeavor - thus,
+interact with anthropogenic factors is crucial to this

-I am an environmental scientist and am beginning to work
+endeavor - thus, I am an environmental scientist and am

-landforms and sedimentary deposits left behind as markers
+using the landforms and sedimentary deposits left behind

-of dynamic processes that shape the surface of our planet.
+as markers of dynamic processes that shape the surface of

-Not only do I look at these processes through the geologic
+our planet.
+Not only do I look at these processes through

-past, but also how they operate in the present.
+the geologic past, but also how they operate in the

-the past is crucial to understand how humanity is impacted
+them to the past is crucial to understand how humanity is

 systems.
 Thus, my work commonly dovetails with